integritee-network/worker/docs/trusted-rpc-interface.md

 `{"jsonrpc": "2.0", "method": "author_pendingExtrinsics", "params": ["5Ki5bf4dcY9eyrqBRe6Xbr5accvo42XZb86eXv5mkTJo"], "id": 1}`

-The workers methods are aligned to match as much as sensible the substrate rpc calls: https://docs.substrate.io/v3/runtime/custom-rpcs/
+The rpc method names of the worker are chosen such that they match the naming scheme of the rpc calls of substrate: https://docs.substrate.io/v3/runtime/custom-rpcs/
 ## Available RPC calls

 ### General